 Category 3 Sunroom

 A roof covering of an outdoor space with walls and windows that meet hurricane requirements.
 The windows can be non-impact with shutters or just impact.
 The cost for windows with shutters is about the same as impact windows.
 There is no reason to go that rout.
 The room is considered non-habitable and unconditioned.
 The floor must be the same height as the finished floor in the home (not just 4" above grade like 1 & 2).
 Any doors or windows in walls shared with new space must remain.
+This is not habitable and not conditioned.
 A light is needed.

 Category 4 Sunroom